Answering the question What is a liturgical Church? blogger John Shore writes:

 In the Anglican Way

-The Anglican tradition comes from the English Reformation.
-In this tradition three books shape worship in our Sunday liturgy: the Bible, the Book of Common Prayer, and the Hymnal.
+In the Anglican tradition our Sunday liturgy is ordered by three books: the Bible, the Book of Common Prayer, and the Hymnal.

 In the Anglican tradition, the Bible is primary.
 In the words of our catechism, “Holy Scripture is ‘God’s Word written’ (Articles of Religion, 20), given by the Holy Spirit through prophets and apostles as the revelation of God and his acts in human history, and is therefore the Church’s final authority in all matters of faith and practice.
 (2 Timothy 3:16).